 Today’s recipe (**dat yellow curry paste!**) is a lot of things.

 - Scary.
 At least a tiny bit scary.
-Because it’s curry paste and it seems intimidating to make from scratch and it also just looks intimidating.
+Because for those who haven’t made it before, or didn’t grow up with it (myself in this category!) it can seem intimidating to make from scratch.
+And it also just looks intimidating.
 I mean… it’s a straight up YELLOW PASTE.
-Hi.
-Not super friendly looking.

-- Exciting, though, because I love curry and I know you love curry (otherwise how would you put up with my bajillion and one curry recipes?), and as curry lovers, how exciting is it to think about us making delicious Thai yellow curry truly from scratch?
+- Exciting, though, because I love curry and I know you love curry, and as curry lovers, how exciting is it to think about us making delicious Thai yellow curry paste truly from scratch?
 It’s exciting.

 - Delicious.
-You guys, seriously, a good yellow curry is a gift from heaven.
+Seriously, a good yellow curry is a gift from heaven.
 Which is why we need to start with the paste and then expand from there into a full yellow curry recipe.
 For example – I have this existing recipe for Thai Yellow Curry with Beef and Potatoes and I will be sharing another even easier recipe for Thai Yellow Chicken Curry tomorrow.
-The bite of heat, the punch of color, the comforting, creamy texture of the coconut milk simmered to slow yellow curry perfection … ugh.
+The bite of heat, the punch of color, the comforting, creamy texture of the coconut milk simmered to slow yellow curry perfection … wow.
 It’s almost just too much. ♡

-- Friendly.
+- Lowerish maintenance.
 I really worked hard to make this recipe accessible to the person who doesn’t like to go to more than one grocery store –> points to self <—.
-When I had my friends over for dinner club and we made that Thai Yellow Curry with Beef and Potatoes from scratch, I did the real official thing where I went and got a few ingredients from the Asian grocery store that is awesomely two miles from my house, but that was a special occasion, okay?
-I don’t like to do that in my regular life.
-Also: one of the ingredients I had to buy to make it authentic – that shrimp paste? – totally grossed me out.
-I know it’s the right thing to do for authentic curry paste, but I just… no. I just couldn’t do that again.
-So I re-made the curry paste (the version you’re seeing in this here recipe) using only ingredients that I could find at my local, mainstream grocery store.
+When I had my friends over for dinner club and we made that Thai Yellow Curry with Beef and Potatoes from scratch, I did the real official thing where I went and got a few ingredients from the Asian grocery store that is awesomely two miles from my house, and I’m really glad I did for that time.
+But that was a special occasion, okay?
+I don’t like to double up on grocery store visits if I can avoid it.
+So I re-made the curry paste (the version you’re seeing in this here recipe) using only ingredients that I could find at the grocery store I normally shop at.
 NO EXTRA TRIPS!
-If you do want to make the extra trip, good on you!
-You’ll be more authentic and wonderful (and you can use the curry paste recipe in this post).
+If you do want to make the extra trip to the Asian grocery store, good on you!
+You’ll have a more traditional and wonderful curry paste (and you can use the curry paste recipe in this post which includes those harder-to-find ingredients).
 But for the rest of us – this is it!
 Regular grocery store ingredient yellow curry paste.

 - Smart.
 What’s going to happen here is that you’re going to spend 45 minutes making this yellow curry paste (30 of which involve waiting for the garlic and shallots to roast, so hiiiii phone games) and after you put in the time to make this yellow curry paste, you will be giving yourself the gift of 4+ batches of homemade curry ready to go at a moment’s notice because this stuff can FREEZE, baby.
 Awyeah.
 Homemade Thai yellow curry on demand is a very, very good thing.